Feed SoCal: Help end hunger by donating today

 https://instagram.com/lafoodbank

-Hashtags: #FeedLA, #LAFoodBank
+Hashtags: #WeFeedLA #LAFoodBank

-Second Harvest Food Bank of Orange County - Second Harvest Food Bank's mission is to end hunger in Orange County where 335,000 people are at risk of hunger every month.
-This includes one in five children who may go without the food they need.
-Our network of hundreds of community partners distributes 1.6 million meals to more than 200,000 people each month in locations throughout the county.
-More than 90 cents of every dollar donated goes towards feeding the hungry.
+Second Harvest Food Bank of Orange County - Second Harvest Food Bank's mission is to end hunger in Orange County where more than 301,000 people are at risk of hunger every month.
+This includes one in six children who may go without the food they need.
+Our network of more than 200 community partners distribute food to more than 250,000 people each month in locations throughout the county.
+More than 90 cents of every dollar spent is used for programs to feed the hungry.
 Our vision is to create a world in which no one goes hungry.
 Ever.
 For more information on how you can help, visit:

 http://feedoc.org